apache/jena/docs/fuseki-protocol.md

 #### Templates

-A short-cut form for some common set-ups is provided by <tt>POST</tt>ing with the following parameters (query string or HTMl form):
+A short-cut form for some common set-ups is provided by <tt>POST</tt>ing with the following parameters (query string or HTML form):

 | Parameter |                 |
 |-----------|-----------------|